nadiarosdi7/spotify-challenge-new/README.md

 # Checkpoint Test

-This is an open-book **checkpoint** test focusing on building a simple TODO ruby app using ActiveRecord with SQL database.
+This is an open-book **checkpoint** test focusing on building a simple Spotify Playlist ruby app using ActiveRecord with SQL database.

 # Purpose
 The test is to ensure that you are familiar with the basics of ActiveRecord, and how it works with database (sqlite3 in this case) using Ruby.

 # Assessment Time
-10:00am - 4:00pm
+9:30am - 12:30pm

 # To start:
 1) FORK this repo out by clicking the "**Fork**" button on the top right side of the GitHub page.